Debt Assistance Scams

-Debt settlement/negotiation programs are very risky and have long-term negative impact on your credit and ability to get loans or credit in the future.
+Debt settlement/negotiation programs are very risky and can have a long-term negative impact on your credit and ability to get loans or credit in the future.

 Some organizations, such as the Consumer Federation of America, warn consumers not to use debt settlement/negotiation companies.
 Consumers have told the Attorney General’s Office that debt settlement/negotiation companies have made serious misrepresentations to them that left the consumers far worse off than when they started.

 Minnesota Attorney General Lori Swanson provides the following ten tips: